Course details

 The Digital Marketer Degree Apprenticeship is:

-• Required to include a minimum of 6 hours a week off-the-job learning.
+• Required to include a minimum of six hours a week off-the-job learning

-Successful apprentices will gain a BA (Hons) Professional Practice in Digital Marketing degree, and will be eligible to apply for membership of the Chartered Institute of Marketing, the Institute of Direct and Digital Marketing and the British Computer Society whilst on the programme (professional membership fees apply).
+Successful apprentices will gain a BA (Hons) Professional Practice in Digital Marketing, and will be eligible to apply for membership of the Chartered Institute of Marketing.

 It will typically take three years to complete the apprenticeship, however, there may also be opportunities to join part-way through the programme if candidates have considerable experience in a particular area.

-Apprentices will receive all the benefits of being a student at Leeds Trinity University, whilst also earning a full-time salary from their employer.
+Apprentices will receive all the benefits of being a student at Leeds Trinity University, while also earning a full-time salary from their employer.

 This apprenticeship is delivered through a blended learning approach.
 Apprentices benefit from face-to-face and online lectures and seminars, delivered by Leeds Trinity University.
 In addition to this, apprentices will also complete independent research activities which can be undertaken in the workplace.